atyu1/aws_saa/README.md

     - No capacity planned
     - Pay for what used but more expensive
     - Great for unpredicated data
+  - Max size for Item in DB: 400kB

 ### AWS DynamoDB DAX
   - Fully managed, HA, cache for DynanmoDB